DreamersIncStudios/ECS-IAUS-sytstem/README.md

-Notice: Back to work as normally.
-Alpha Branch has been updated to 2019.4 LTS
+Notice: Consider Using and reviewing Alhpa 0.7-new branch as there have been major changes.

 If there is anything you want to see in addition to increase readable code and documentation please add an issue/feature request.